 And guess what happens?

 Predictably, the share price goes even higher, and the schemer promptly dumps his shares.
 Unfortunately for the fools who fell for the scheme, the massive dump drives the stock price down, and they incur significant losses because they could not sell their shares in time.
+Then all they are left with is the dreaded “bag“.

 “If you cannot control your emotions, you cannot control your money”.
 Warren Buffett